Today, I have something really incredible to share…

 It’s the best compact medical kit I’ve ever come across.

-It’s perfectly designed for a bug out.
+It’s perfectly designed bugging out.

 It includes exactly what you need – no more, no less.

-The pouch is high quality and is MOLLE compatible.
-The supplies are all excellent.
+- The pouch is high quality

 41. Personal Medications

-If you have prescribed medications, then stock up and add them.
+If you take prescribed medications, add them.

 42. Wound Gauze Roll

-Gauze is the ideal dressing for bad cuts or severe burns.
+Gauze dresses bad cuts or severe burns.

 43. Surgical Tape